dsalomoni/bdb-2022/README.md

 ## Install Docker

-Refer to the course slides for information on how to do that.
+Refer to the course slides for instructions on how to do that.

 ## Create a local directory